-job_distributions: Defines thresholds for each column of distributions.
+- job_distributions: Defines thresholds for each column of distributions.
 The columns must add up to the values in the thresholds row for that column.
-Every other row references an entry in 'jobs'

-jobs: Defines dwarf-op's nameable jobs.
+Every other row references an entry in 'jobs' - attrib_levels: Defines stat distributions, used for both physical and mental attributes.
+Each level gives a probability of a dwarf randomly being assigned an attribute level, and it provides a mean and standard deviation for the attribute's value. - jobs: Defines dwarf-op's nameable jobs.
 This is preferable to taking every profession and making a distribution that covers all 100+ profs.